-The Dravet Syndrome Foundation, Inc. (DSF) was incorporated as a not-for-profit, publicly supported corporation on September 24, 2009 under the laws of the State of Connecticut.
-DSF was formed to promote and support research regarding Dravet Syndrome and related epilepsies.
-DSF funds research toward better treatments and a cure of Dravet Syndrome and related epilepsies by awarding research grants to qualified scientists and doctors.
-The DSF produces an annual Research Roundtable Meeting to provide the opportunity for researchers and clinicians to collaborate and discuss better treatment options and a roadmap toward a cure and how to best facilitate both.
+The Dravet Syndrome Foundation, Inc. (DSF) was incorporated as a nonprofit, publicly supported corporation on September 24, 2009 under the laws of the State of Connecticut.
+DSF was formed to promote and support research regarding Dravet syndrome and related epilepsies.
+DSF funds research toward better treatments and a cure of Dravet syndrome and related epilepsies by awarding research grants to qualified scientists and doctors.
+DSF produces an annual Research Roundtable Meeting to provide the opportunity for researchers and clinicians to collaborate and discuss better treatment options and a roadmap toward a cure and how to best facilitate both.
 Through the International Patience Assistance Grant Program, DSF provides grants to cover expenses not covered by medical insurance.